zubinchopra/portaldocs/portal-sdk/generated/top-extensions-hosting-service-procedures.md

 <!-- TODO:  determine how to make a public endpoint in order to copy the build files to it. -->

-Extensions should publish the extracted deployment artifacts that are generated during the build to a public endpoint.
-This means copying the zip files for the build, along with the `config.json` file, to a directory that is located on the endpoint.
+Extensions should publish the extracted deployment artifacts that are generated during the build to a public read only accessible  storage account.
+This means copying the zip files for the build, along with the `config.json` file, to a blob container that is publicly accessible.

-1. The developer should have access to two public endpoints, one for the Dogfood environment and one for the production environment.
+1. The extension should have two storage accounts, one for the Dogfood environment and one for the production environment.
 An example of a Dogfood environment endpoint is `https://mybizaextensiondf.blob.core.windows.net/<extensionName>`.
 An example of a PROD environment endpoint is `https://mybizaextensionprod.blob.core.windows.net/<extensionName>`.

-1. Make sure that all the zip files and the `config.json` file are in the same directory or are at the same level previous to copying the extension to the endpoints.
+1. Make sure that all the zip files and the config.json file are at the same level in the blob container.

 1. After these files are available on a public endpoint, file a request to register the public endpoint.
 The link is located at   [https://aka.ms/extension-hosting-service/onboarding](https://aka.ms/extension-hosting-service/onboarding).
 To onboard the extension, please provide following information in the request.